chartmann1590/RPI-Dashboard/SECURITY.md

 ## Supported Versions

-Currently supported versions with security updates:
+The following versions of this project currently receive security updates:

-*   Version 3.0.3 (Ongoing Support)
-*   Version 2.32.3 (Limited Support - Patch Updates Only)
+*   Version 1.0.0 - 2024-02-29
-*   Version 6.0.11
-*   Version 5.0.11
-*   Version 1.0.0
+*   Version 1.1.0 - 2024-03-01

 ## Security Best Practices

-*   **API Key Management:**  Never commit API keys directly to the codebase.
-Use environment variables to store sensitive information.
+*   **API Key Management:**  Never hardcode API keys directly into the code.
+Store them securely using environment variables or a dedicated secrets management solution.
-*   **Input Validation:**  Thoroughly validate all user inputs to prevent injection attacks (e.g., SQL injection, XSS).
+*   **Input Validation:** Always validate user input to prevent injection attacks (e.g., SQL injection, cross-site scripting).
-*   **Rate Limiting:** Implement rate limiting to prevent brute-force attacks.
+*   **Rate Limiting:** Implement rate limiting to protect against denial-of-service attacks.
+*   **Secure Database Connections:** Use secure database connections and follow best practices for database security.
-*   **HTTPS:**  Always use HTTPS to encrypt communication between the client and server.
+*   **HTTPS:** Ensure that the application is served over HTTPS to encrypt communication between the client and the server.
-*   **Regular Updates:** Keep all dependencies up-to-date to patch security vulnerabilities.
+*   **Regular Updates:** Keep all software components (e.g., Python, Flask, SQLite) up to date with the latest security patches.
-*   **Authentication/Authorization**: Ensure proper authentication and authorization mechanisms are in place to control access to resources.

 ## Disclosure Policy

-Security issues will be handled through a private channel (e.g., a secure messaging service).
-The maintainers will acknowledge receipt of the report and provide updates on the progress of remediation.
-A public disclosure of vulnerabilities will only occur after the issue has been addressed and a sufficient period has passed for the community to understand and mitigate the risk.
-The exact timeline for public disclosure will be communicated transparently.
+Security vulnerabilities will be handled through a private channel.
+If you report a vulnerability, you will be contacted directly by the project maintainers.
+We will acknowledge receipt of your report and provide updates on the progress of the investigation and remediation.
+We appreciate your help in keeping this project secure.
+Public disclosure of vulnerabilities will only occur after the issue has been fully addressed and a security patch has been released.